ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/infrastructure/Building.md

 These last two commands will take some time.
 !!! tip
     `spack concretize` only need be re-run if there are changes to the `spack.yaml` file.
-If changes are made to the MOM6 source code that `mom6standalone` is built from, running `spack install` should be sufficient for to correctly However, if something does not work correctly running `spack concretize` should fix things up.
+If changes are made to the MOM6 source code that `mom6standalone` is built from, running `spack install` should be sufficient for the build system to use the modified source code.
+     However, if something does not work correctly running `spack concretize` should fix things up.

 Once completed one can find the executable with: